Ready your flashlights and huddle up: we’ve got a ghostly tale to tell along with all the need-to-knows of the Hungry Ghost Festival in Singapore!

 - Avoid making big changes until after Hungry Ghost Festival.
 Getting married, moving house, rearranging furniture or buying new vehicles might disturb residing spirits, so are best avoided during this month.

 - Avoid whistling at night as it can attract ghosts.
 Unless you are ready to pay the price for disturbing the peaceful night vibes.

 - Don’t kill any moths, as the Chinese believe they are spirits trying to find their way home.

 - Never speak ill of the dead.
 Not to be all ‘Big Brother’s watching’, but you probably won’t want your ancestors paying you a visit, Mulan style.
 Even if Great Aunty Wu wasn’t the nicest person, keep your opinions to yourself lest she turns up to berate you in ghost form.

 - Avoid the number four as it sounds like the word “death” in Chinese.

-Now that you’re equipped with the need-to-knows, pop down to your nearest neighbourhood getai and join in the fun!
-Just watch your step for offerings and burners, and try not to bring a ghost home with you.
+The bottom line this month: Watch your step for offerings and burners, and try not to bring a ghost home with you!